Pharmacotherapeutic group: antiviral agent.

 Hypersensitivity to acyclovir or valacyclovir or any other component of the drug; lactose intolerance, lactase deficiency, glucose-galactose malabsorption; children under 3 years of age.

-With caution: Pregnancy, breast-feeding, elderly, renal failure, dehydration, concomitant use with other nephrotoxic drugs.
+With caution: Pregnancy, breastfeeding, old age, renal failure, dehydration, simultaneous use with other nephrotoxic drugs.

-The following adverse reaction frequency categories are estimates.
+The frequency categories of adverse reactions listed below are estimates.
 For most adverse reactions, the necessary data to determine the frequency of occurrence are not available.
 In addition, the incidence of adverse reactions may vary depending on the indication.

 Rarely: anaphylaxis.